dayyass/muse-as-service/README.md

 **NOTE**: from **TensorFlow2.0** `tensorflow` and `tensorflow-gpu` packages are not separated.
 Therefore `tensorflow>=2.0.0` is placed in [requirements.txt](https://github.com/dayyass/muse_as_service/blob/main/requirements.txt).<br>
 **NOTE**: depending on installed **CUDA** version you may need different `tensorflow` versions.
 See [table](https://www.tensorflow.org/install/source#gpu) with TF/CUDA compatibility to choose the right one and `pip install` it.

-#### Token Authentification
+#### Token Authorization
 Since the service is usually running on the server, it is important to restrict access to the service.
-For this reason, MUSE as Service uses token-based authentication.
+For this reason, MUSE as Service uses token-based authorization.

 After you launch the service, you will receive UUID token to access the service.

 ### Usage
-After you launch the service, you can tokenize and embed any sentences using **HTTP GET requests** (request parametrized with `ip` and `port` where the service has launched, and `token` for authentication):
+After you launch the service, you can tokenize and embed any sentences using **HTTP GET requests** (request parametrized with `ip` and `port` where the service has launched, and `token` for authorization):
 ```
 http://{ip}:{port}/tokenize?token={token}&sentence={sentence_1}&sentence={sentence_2}
 http://{ip}:{port}/embed?token={token}&sentence={sentence_1}&sentence={sentence_2}